SAREC-Lab/sUAS-UseCases/human-interaction-hazards/sensors.md

 ## Hazard Tree: Hardware and Sensors

-Human technicians are responsible for setting up hardware (e.g., sensors, UAV), while the RPIC is responsible for preflight inspections and for handling runtime faults as they occur. :b:
+Human technicians are responsible for setting up hardware (e.g., sensors, UAV), while the RPIC is responsible for preflight inspections and for handling runtime faults as they occur. :x:

 [![](figures/sensors.png)](#)